 At what age can you access a Junior SIPP?

 Money in a Junior SIPP cannot be accessed until retirement and so the earliest it can be accessed under current pension rules is age 55.
-The government has submitted proposals to increase this to age 57 in 2028 in a bid to maintain the 10-year gap between the age people can access their private pensions and the state pension age.
+The government has confirmed that this will increase to age 57 on the 6th of April 2028.
+This should help to maintain the 10-year gap between the age people can access their private pensions and the state pension age.

 Where can you invest in a Junior SIPP?